supermarsx/smsgate/readme.md

 ### smsgate

-smsgate receives messages from devices that are both authenticated by the `authorization`  and `x-clientid` headers included in every communication with the server.
-The server retains the latest 10 messages it receives and broadcasts using socket.io to every connected client.
-Every connected client has to be authorized by using a valid `authorization` header that is generated using the login page and inserting the correct access code, it then hashes the code with a salt and sets as its auth header.
+smsgate receives messages from devices that are authenticated by the `authorization` and `x-clientid` headers included in every communication with the server.
+The server retains the latest messages it receives and broadcasts them to every connected client via WebSockets.
+Every connected client has to be authorized by using a valid token generated from the login page.

-To run the smsgate server type:
+To run the smsgate server:

 ```
-$ node ./index.js
+$ npm run dev
 ```

 ## Considerations